Benefits of Implementing a Security Data Fabric

 Similarly, hunting for malicious activity across numerous isolated data sources can be cumbersome and inefficient.
 What we really need, when efficiency is of paramount importance (unlike leisurely cooking), is the equivalent of a well-organized kitchen island.

-Understanding Cyber Security Data Fabric
+Understanding Cyber Security Data Fabric Architecture

 A Security Data Fabric, is an architecture that centralizes data access while retaining distributed data processing enabling multiple data sources to operate as independently managed systems yet cohesively available for all types of security analysts.